sumguytho/Enigma/README.md

-I guess I'd have to get rid of cyclic inheritances, will have to parse [JVMS 4.7.9.1](https://docs.oracle.com/javase/specs/jvms/se20/html/jvms-4.html#jvms-4.7.9.1)
+I guess I'd have to get rid of cyclic inheritances, will have to parse [JVMS 4.7.9.1](https://docs.oracle.com/javase/specs/jvms/se20/html/jvms-4.html#jvms-4.7.9.1) the cyclic references occur like twice on interfaces from com.google.inject

-TODO: make a "world" class that would import everything from pcode so that we can see whether there are no surprise problems to be discovered
+TODO: make a "world" class that would import everything from pcode so that we can see whether there are no surprise problems to be discovered can't make whatever public classes there are to pull their dependencies, maybe I'll come back to that later

+I now traverse stack map frames, including implicit one, and record the maximum maxStack and maxLocals encountered instead of adding arbitrary numbers